River of Dreams: Aftermath

 River of Dreams stands as Billy Joel's most recent studio album of original material in the pop/rock genre.
 Joel has often stated that the album was designed to stand as his final record and that while he still composes music, he no longer writes within the pop/rock music vein and has no more interest in the recording industry.
-Joel's succeeding studio album Fantasies & Delusions, released in 2001, was an instrumental album of classical piano pieces containing no pop songs whatsoever.
+Joel's succeeding one-off studio album Fantasies & Delusions, released in 2001, was an instrumental album of classical piano pieces containing no pop songs whatsoever.